 How to Fix VLC Keeps Crashing on Windows, Mac, and Android

-Part 1: Typical VLC Crashing Issues You May Encounter
+Part 1: Why Does VLC Keeps Crashing

 VLC Media Player, while robust and feature-rich, is not immune to occasional crashes and bugs.
 These issues can be frustrating, especially when they interrupt your media playback.